amitbind13/pull-request-based-release-template/README.md

 This is a git-flow that exclude release branch.

-**When merging pull requests, do not use "Rebase and merge".
+**When merging pull requests, do not use "Squash and merge" and "Rebase and merge".
 This is a restriction of the lerna-changelog.**

 ## How to use